ciren/cilib-tutorial/src/pages/lenses/index.md

 Building on the usage of optics in general, we use a mechanism known as "classy lens" in Haskell.
 This mechanism prevents invalid usage, by letting the compiler fail based on the types being used.
-In the case of ``Entity``, the compiler would look up instances, using it's implicit resolution rules, to obtain evidence for a typeclass with a given set of types, at compile time.
+In the case of ``Entity``, the compiler would look up instances, using its implicit resolution rules, to obtain evidence for a typeclass with a given set of types, at compile time.

 This provides an additional level of surety, that the data being passed to